What Are Onions?

 A one-cup serving of chopped, raw onion has:

 Onions are also a good source of:

-Onions offer a flavor boost to any dish and can be eaten at breakfast, lunch, and dinner.
+You can sauté, braise, boil, steam, bake, grill, caramelize, roast, or fry onions.
+They offer a flavor boost to any dish and can be eaten at breakfast, lunch, and dinner.
 Here are some ways to add more onions to your diet:

 - Mix diced onion, jalapeño, tomato, and cilantro with lime juice for a spicy guacamole dip.